samalvarez98/New-York-Airbnb-Neighborhoods/README.md

 Deliverable
 ---
 An Excel spreadsheet that shows how data is clean, organize and analyzed.
-A dashboard that provides a series of graphs, tables, and maps with key insights that show a narrative of a broad panorama of New York neighborhoods in the Airbnb market..
+A dashboard that provides a series of graphs, tables, and maps with key insights that show a narrative of a broad panorama of New York neighborhoods in the Airbnb market.

 Dashboard
 ---